 "A little kid?
 Out in this rain?"

 I shook my head.
 "No. Older.
-A teenager."
+A teenaged boy."
 I couldn't be more specific; Sam would think I'd lost my mind.
 Maybe I had.
 Thankfully he didn't ask if I'd recognized the boy.
 He merely huffed and shook his head.

 "Young punks think they own the road.
 No wonder you were so shaken up."
 He gave me a sympathetic look.
 "As if you haven't been through enough lately."
 He glanced out the windshield toward the gas station.
 The rain was beginning to let up a little.

 "Sit tight for a minute, okay?" he asked, turning back to study me.
 I nodded, but before I could ask why, he was already yanking his hood up and opening the door.
 He ducked back out into the rain and slammed the door behind him.
-I watched as he darted through the rain and ran into the convenience store.
+I watched as he darted through the rain and ran into the convenience store portion of the gas station.

-He returned with two bottles of soda.
+He returned after a minute with two bottles of soda.
 "Take your pick," he said, once he'd climbed back into the truck.
 "I figured you could probably use the sugar.
 You're still white as a ghost."
 He gave a soft snort and shook his head, giving me a gentle smile.
-"Hell, Bella, when I first saw you, you looked like you'd seen a ghost."
+"Hell, Bella, when I first saw you, you looked like you'd seen a ghost!"

 My breath caught in my throat, but I managed a smile in return and took one of the sodas, mumbling a thank you.
 He nodded as we popped the caps and drank.
 It felt good going down—cold, crisp and sweet.